-- In order to ease congestion, an Advance Reservation System for "specified date/time tickets" has been implemented.
+- After May 8 (Mon.), advance reservation (date and time specified) is not required anymore.
 For more information regarding tickets, please visit the ticket page on the exhibition website.(These services are only available in Japanese.)

 - It has been decided that Group Tickets will not be sold for this exhibition.